We had July weather in March, but April 23rd looks like this.

 I think, though, that the chaos will be the biggest problem.

-2 Comments on “Digging out: a new perspective”
+2 responses to “Digging out: a new perspective”

 The energy will have to go somewhere, and the atmosphere (at risk of anthropomorphizing it) will use its usual processes like storms to try to equilibrate itself.
 It’s very difficult to link climate change to specific events like tornadoes, mainly because of scaling issues.
 I work at the cloud (and smaller) scale, and there’s no way now to represent those processes in climate models just because of the short time and fine model resolutions required.